Breakfast in London, dinner in Barcelona

 -

 At most European railway stations there is no physical barrier at all between the street outside, the station concourse, the platforms and the train.
-So even if you weren't catching a train and didn't have a ticket, you could wander into the station, walk up to the train and peer in through the windows.
-Or indeed, step on board - many of the photos on this website were taken that way!
-A refreshing contrast to air travel.
+Tickets are checked on board the train during the journey, not at the station.
+So even if you weren't catching a train and didn't have a ticket, you could wander into the station, walk up to the train and peer in through the windows!

 -